British Columbia

 4. 22% of Canadians and 24% of British Columbians are disabled and are disproportionately living in poverty.
 Nationally, disabled people represent 41% of those living below the poverty line.
 But that’s a lot of people!
 We have more power than we think, especially when we team up with our allies, to mobilize and create change.

-Disability Without Poverty is a national disability-led, grassroots, independently funded movement working to get public support for ending disability poverty and influence the government’s design and creation of a Canada Disability Benefit.
+Disability Without Poverty is a national disability-led, grassroots, independently funded, non-partisan movement working to get public support for ending disability poverty and influence the government’s design, creation and implementation of a Canada Disability Benefit.

 What about Disability Without Poverty in BC?

-We started as Community Organizers at the end of October 2021!
+Now that the Canada Disability Benefit has become law (it reached Royal Assent June 22, 2023), we are moving province by province and territory by territory to ensure smooth integration of this benefit with existing supports.
 Conversations and work related to getting Disability Without Poverty going in BC had been happening for some time, and there are many people in BC who have been involved in planning and organizing.
-As a result, we were able to receive funding from the Vancouver Foundation and provincial disability groups for our positions.
+As a result, we were able to receive funding from the Vancouver Foundation and provincial disability groups for a BC team.

 Our focus is on getting a BC perspective and advocating for provincial disability poverty issues.
 We bring that context to the national Disability Without Poverty group to inform our advocacy.